aframevr/aframe/docs/components/material.md

   },
 ```

-Setting raw to true uses THREE.RawShaderMaterial instead of ShaderMaterial,
+Setting raw to true uses [THREE.RawShaderMaterial](https://threejs.org/docs/api/materials/RawShaderMaterial.html) instead of [ShaderMaterial](https://threejs.org/docs/api/materials/ShaderMaterial.html),
-so your shader strings are used as-is, for advanced shader usage.
+so built-in uniforms and attributes are not automatically added to your shader code.
 Here, we want the usual prefixes with GLSL constants etc.,
 so we set it to false.
 (Which is also the default, so we could have omitted it).